 By design, AED-related Good Samaritan laws are intended to make it harder for someone to successfully sue the organizations and people involved in AED programs (remember, the goal of putting higher lawsuit barriers in place is to get more organizations to voluntarily place AEDs and more bystanders to voluntarily use AEDs).
 Only laws that cover mistakes (ordinary negligence) offer meaningful (that is, real) legal protection.
 Laws that do not cover negligence offer no protection at all.
 Reasonable, non-negligent conduct doesn’t need protection and really bad misconduct, like gross negligence or worse, is generally not protected.
 The following chart illustrates these concepts.

 Knowing what actions fall into what conduct category can be difficult.
 Courts grapple with this all the time and there are no easy answers.
-For AED programs, an example of ordinary negligence might be an employee’s failure to use an AED because the person having SCA is wrongly perceived to have a pulse or be experiencing a seizure.
-An example of gross negligence might be the removal of an AED battery because a person nearby is bothered by the device’s audible alerts signaling the battery needs to be replaced.
+For AED programs, an example of ordinary negligence might be the failure to timely replace expiring AED batteries or pads.
+An example of gross negligence might be locking AEDs in inaccessible locations.

 How do states stack up in terms of protecting AED program conduct?
 Here are the numbers: